A confusing and often stressful result that comes from an OBD reading is the dreaded p0420 code.

 When you bring your vehicle into the shop, be prepared to have a good conversation with the person at the desk.
 There will likely be a bit of back and forth as you, the clerk, and potentially even the mechanic try to figure out what is going on.
 Trial and error might be in order, in which case the mechanic will likely give you a call later on to tell you what is going on.

 If you have a decent amount of automotive knowledge, don’t be shy about sharing your thoughts with the mechanic.
 You know your car better than they do, and your input could prove to be highly valuable.
-By the way, this code will find with the best bluetooth obd2 scanner, you could buy one to find this code.

 There isn’t much that catches you more off guard than the Check Engine light coming on as you chug down the road.
 Don’t worry – as long as you are proactive and get the car in for a check, you should be just fine.
 Many issues aren’t that big of a deal as long as you react immediately.